coremodels

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns labels and IDs of types, elements, and taxonomies, and distinguishes from search_nodes by noting when to use that alternative.
+The description clearly states the tool returns 'Labels and IDs of types, elements, and taxonomies', specifying the resource and output.
+It distinguishes itself from the sibling 'search_nodes' by noting when to use that tool instead, achieving high purpose clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.